 USA | 1 Year for Internet metadata, email, phone records | Various United States agencies leverage the (voluntary) data retention practiced by many U.S. commercial organizations like Amazon through programs such as Prism and Muscular. | No mandatory data retention regime |

-How To Protect Yourself From Mandatory Data Retention
+How to protect yourself from Mandatory Data Retention

 Mandatory Data Retention is an issue surfacing all around the world.
-Most of the nations observe laws that include Data retention orders of the citizens in one or another.
-So, if you are concerned about your privacy, follow our guide, ‘How to Protect Yourself From Metadata Retention‘.
+Most nations observe laws that include Data retention orders for the citizens in one or another.
+So, if you are concerned about your privacy, we recommend using a robust VPN like NordVPN.
+A VPN encrypts your data, masks your IP address, and makes you anonymous, keeping you safe from your ISP.